chalex1/storager-client-proto/docs/backend-api-spec.md

 ## Special Notes
 * User management is not designed (and is not planned).
 * Codes of hierarchic items (like indicators or territories) can't be updated now.
-* Timestamps are stored and passed as numbers (UNIX-time) now.